gfvcastro/ember-let/README.md

 `ember-let` is an addon for binding variables to template contexts in Ember.
 It behaves much like the `with` helper, but lets you bind an arbitrary number of variables, including standalone values, hashes, and class instances.
 However, unlike `with`, the `let` helper will yield its block even if the bound values are `undefined`, `null`, or `[]`.
 This has the benefit of allowing the user to treat the block values as true variable bindings rather than simply aliases to existing values.

+You can see an example application that compares `with` and `let` helpers, [here](https://github.com/ember-montevideo/ember-let-example).

 See examples below:

 **Bind basic values**